 Slipping.
 I feel I’m being pushed around and never get any traction in my faith.
 The values of the surrounding culture push in and I find myself losing interest in anything that has to do with spiritual growth.
 Distractions, laziness, busyness, Netflix binging—and I find myself sliding back from where I want to be as I follow Jesus.
 I end up in the slimy mud of passivity.

 But I am being offered a pair of spiritual cleats, traction for my journey through this life.
 I must take the Good News of Jesus and His peace into every life situation.
 It’s a change of mindset.
 Instead of compartmentalizing Jesus to certain days of the week or certain times of the day, I strap His Gospel to my feet and invite His presence to accompany me in every interaction—work, play, family time, shopping, entertainment.
-I can keep moving forward with Jesus.
+I can keep moving forward with Jesus, courageously representing Him to the world around me.

 Shield of Faith (Ephesians 6:16)